 With the NFL scouting combine having come and gone, NFL draft talk is starting to kick into overdrive.

 Of course, you can’t talk draft and not look at the many mock drafts floating around the web.
-So we thought we’d round up a bunch from across the web and take a look at the players draft experts are eyeing for the Green Bay Packers now that they’ve had a chance to watch them perform in Indianapolis.
+As we did a few weeks ago, we thought we’d round up a bunch from across the web and take a look at whom the draft experts are eyeing for the Green Bay Packers now that they’ve had a chance to watch them perform in Indianapolis.

-We start with USA Today’s latest mock, which has the Packers addressing the cornerback position with the 14th pick:
+We start with USA Today’s latest mock from Nate Davis, which has the Packers addressing the cornerback position with the 29th pick: